 DVT, or deep vein thrombosis, is a treatable condition.
-This is a great news, as the blood clot can loosen and travel to a vulnerable organ.
-It’s important to examine what DVT treatments are available, not only to fix the symptoms of DVT itself but also to prevent the clot from travelling elsewhere and becoming life-threatening.
-Another plus: treatments for DVT aim at making sure the clot doesn’t reform, helping protect you from future issues.
+This is great news, as the blood clot can loosen and travel to a vulnerable organ.
+It’s important to examine what DVT treatments are available, not only to fix the symptoms of DVT itself but also to prevent the clot from traveling elsewhere and becoming life-threatening.
+Another plus: treatment for DVT aim at making sure the clot doesn’t reform, helping protect you from future issues.

 Compression therapy can help prevent the swelling associated with DVT.
-Compression therapy involves wearing compression stockings for a period of time—if you’re addressing DVT, you may be wearing them every day for several years.
+Compression therapy involves wearing compression stockings for a period of time—if you’re addressing DVT, you may be wearing them every day for several years, as one of the key deep vein thrombosis treatments.
 For more information, see our page on compression therapy.

 These medicines, also called anticoagulants, decrease your blood’s ability to form clots.
-If you’re at risk for DVT, your doctor is likely to consider these.
+If you’re at risk for DVT, your doctor is likely to consider these as your DVT treatment.
 These are administered as shots or infusions over the course of several months.
 Keep in mind that too much or too little of a blood thinner can be dangerous, so pay attention to what your doctor prescribes.

 Keep in mind that, like compression therapy, blood thinners are more preventative in nature: they can prevent clots, and prevent clots from getting bigger, but for serious DVT treatment, you may need something more dramatic.